KULeuven-Diepenbeek/osc-course/content/ch1-introOS/intro-os.md

 weight: 1
 ---

-Operating systems are prevalent everywhere as soon as you touch anything that resembles a computer: from your smartphone, video game system interface, to the digital dashboard of your car.
+Operating systems (OSes) are prevalent everywhere as soon as you touch anything that resembles a computer: from your smartphone, video game system interface, to the digital dashboard of your car.
 You, as a user, will probably never directly interact with the "bare metal"---the hardware.
 Even as a programmer, you'll always have to go through the operating system and ask for permissions and so forth.
 In this chapter, we'll have our first look at how this works.

 The image below shows the classic picture when introducing OSes.
 The user **never** talks directly to hardware (or the OS), but always to the software.